A Warrant in JMRI is a collection of information

 The Warrant List menu item opens the Warrant Table.
 Each row represents a Warrant that was created and saved or a running NX Warrant.
 The Warrant Table reports the current status of each Warrant in the list and can issue commands to Halt, Resume or Abort.
 Warrant routes can be allocated, i.e. reserved for that Warrant, the Turnouts for route can be set and when the Warrant is run, its status is shown and controlled using the columns in the table.
 See The Warrant List for more information.

 Tracking TrainsAny train running on the layout can be tracked.
 The layout must be represented with Indicator Track Icons to track trains.
-The fourth Warrants menu item opens the Tracker Table.
-Pressing the New Tracker button in this window opens a dialog to enter a train name and the OBlock it occupies.
-Pressing the done button creates a row in the Tracking Table.
+Train Trackers, the fourth item in the Warrants menu, opens the Tracker Table.
+Pressing the New Tracker... button in this window opens a dialog to enter a train name and the OBlock it occupies.
+Pressing the [Create] button creates a row in the Tracking Table.
 The row shows the train name and the block it currently occupies and the length of time it has occupied the block.
 As the train moves from block to block, this status is updated.
 The Indicator Track Icons can display the train name.

 The window also has a Refresh Tracker Info button to poll the trackers listed in the Tracker table and an OBlock Pick List button to display a picklist.